vblancoOR/RedistributionCOVID19/02_Graphs/README.md

 where, *Type* can be AS, that is Available Stock, or NCD, Non-Covered Demand.

 <h3>Different Criteria</h3>
-We compare in this last section the regret version (dashed line) versus the not regret version (continuous line) of different objective functions.
+We compare in this last section the regret version (dashed line) versus the not regret version (continuous line) of different objective functions.   <br>
 <br>

 The syntax of the files is:
 *Type*-*Region*-*ObjectiveFunction-RegretFunction*-*Scenario*-*GraphStructure*.pdf
 where, *Type* can be AS, that is Available Stock, or NCD, Non-Covered Demand.